clarkfitzg/phd_research/milestones/proposals.md

 ## 2 Data Description

+For this milestone I'll define precisely what I mean by a data description.
 Precisely define what a data description consists of, which I'll focus on, and how they can be extended.
 This makes the starting point of my research much more concrete.